-If writing about a full day from start to finish, in detail feels a bit daunting, try writing about your hopes and dreams in any way that feels comfortable.
-This could be a collection of words including things you want to be, do and have, and also pictures.
-This technique is like creating a vision board.
+If writing about a full day from start to finish, in detail, feels a bit daunting, try writing about your hopes and dreams in any way that feels comfortable.
+This could be a collection of words, including things you want to be, do, and have.
+You can even include pictures.
+This journaling methood is like creating a vision board.

 10. Things that you’re stressed about